 The Gaggia Classic Pro Espresso and Cappuccino Maker Review

 The Gaggia Classic has been a go-to model for entry-level espresso makers for years and recently Gaggia has released an updated version called the Classic Pro.
 The Pro model is an evolutionary rather than revolutionary progression, building off of the elements that made the Classic a much loved espresso maker.
-Keep reading to see if the Classic Pro a worthy successor!
+Keep reading this Gaggia Classic Pro review to see if it is a worthy successor!

 Summary: Gaggia Classic Pro